Why Is My Air Conditioner Making Noise Even When Its Off?

 Other Common AC Noises

-- Clicking or Ticking: When functioning normally, you’ll hear clicks as electrical components start up and direct the air conditioning to run.
+- Clicking or Ticking: When running normally, you’ll hear clicks as electrical components start up and direct the air conditioning to run.
 When there’s an electrical problem, these clicking sounds can happen at random.

 - Clanging or Rattling: These sounds are often because of a loose screw or a piece of debris.
 But sometimes it’s a piece of a more important component such as the compressor.
-The compressor is airtight, so if something breaks off inside it, you could be stuck with an unpleasant rattle until it’s fixed.
+The compressor is airtight, so if something breaks off inside it, you might be stuck with an unpleasant rattle until it’s fixed.